G00376332/52445_Project/README.md

 weighted avg       0.90      0.90      0.90        30
 ```

 The results reveal that the accuracy of this prediction model is 0.9 (90%).
-Precision, recall, f1-score and support also showing satisfying feedback for each class.
+Precision, recall, f1-score and support also showing satisfying feedback for each class.<br />
 In the end, this model was tested on the user entered data.
 Data for three different species were used.

 | sepal-length | sepal-width | petal-length | petal-width | class |